Faux Finishing - Color Washing

 Depending on how ambitious you are, you can combine different applicators to achieve your own unique design or even apply a second glaze coat of a different color once the first coat is dry.

 Be sure your base coat is dry before you start applying your glaze coat, and if you are putting on a second glaze color, give the first glaze enough time to dry as well.

 Work in diagonal sections rather than up and down when applying your glaze coat to minimize the appearance of any vertical lines.
 It's also important that once you start applying your glaze coat you finish the entire wall.
-If you stop and go back later your finished wall will have a noticeable line where you stopped and than started again.
+If you stop and go back later your finished wall will have a noticeable line where you stopped and then started again.

 You can protect your color washed walls with a coat of clear varnish.

-Once your walls have dried all that's left to do pick up your drop cloths, move the furniture back into the room and wait for the compliments to come rolling in on your unique and beautiful walls.
+Once your walls have dried all that's left to do is pick up your drop cloths, move the furniture back into the room and wait for the compliments to come rolling in on your unique and beautiful walls.